jeantessier/book-reviews/README.md

     {
         "body": "<p>I read this back in high school.
 Giving it a refresher.</p><p><i>More to come.</i></p>", "start": "2016-05-24"
     }

+Sample where the reviewer hasn't even read the book:

+    {
+        "body": "<p>I haven't read it, but I still have an opinion.</p>" }

 ## Data